LottieFiles/glottie/player/readme.md

 #### WASM

-Currently Glottie has a configuration to compile only for Emscripten.
+Currently Glottie has a configuration to compile only with Emscripten.
 The script to compile for WASM is [wasm_build](wasm_build).

 The only prerequisite for running the *wasm_build* script is a working [Emscripten installation](https://emscripten.org/docs/getting_started/downloads.html).

 #### Windows

 Compilation to Windows has been set up to use *CMake*.
-A preconfigured [CMakeLists.text](CMakeLists.txt) is included in the Glottie codebase, which has been configured by default to compile for Windows 10.
+A preconfigured [CMakeLists.txt](CMakeLists.txt) is included in the Glottie codebase, which has been configured by default to compile for Windows 10.

 The *CMake* configuration uses [winclude](winclude) and [winlib](winlib) as the include and library directories, respectively.